📣 Join us on Tue, May 24, @ 1PM ET for a live event on Recover 64% Of Your Abandoned Carts [Practical Tips & Tools]

 To leverage the space available to you, include a call to action that encourages the recipient to share the purchase with their friends or follow you on social media.
 Here’s an example:

-Like every other channel today, email marketing and automation of communication only work when consumers see value in what you offer.
+Like every other channel today, Shopify email marketing and automation of communication only work when consumers see value in what you offer.
 With increasing competition for consumer attention, it is important to stick to some of the golden rules of communicating to your shoppers.

 The important ones to make an email work being:

 Communication is the key and time is the escalator.
 It is important to evolve your communication strategy with customers as your brand grows.
-A good email marketing automation app like BayEngage helps you ensure that your existing subscribers and customers don’t forget about your brand and what it has to offer in the sea of discounts distracting them on social media.
+A good Shopify email marketing app like BayEngage helps you ensure that your existing subscribers and customers don’t forget about your brand and what it has to offer in the sea of discounts distracting them on social media.

 Do you have your Shopify automated emails in place?